C42EFF4Lbb54dwg/disk-encryption-hetzner/ubuntu/ubuntu_swraid0_lvm_luks.md

 - PRs are very welcome or open an issue if something not works for you as described

 ## Comments
-- Tested this guide on 25.10.2017 on my own hetzner system, its working pretty good :-)
-- tested again by a contributor on 03.03.2019 and 11.03.2019
 - tested on 28.02.2021